-Getting good awake time during the day will help set your baby up for good naps and night sleep.
-Your goal wake windows at 4 months are 90-120 minutes.
+At 4 months, you’ll want to aim for wake windows between 90-120 minutes.
+Getting enough active awake time during the day will help set your baby up for good naps and night sleep.

 Not sure where to start?
 I can help you with expanding those wake windows and knowing how to use your days to help prepare your baby for better nights.

-6. If by around 5 months of age your baby isn’t sleeping through the night, know that you don’t need to struggle any longer.
+6. If —by around 5 months of age— your baby isn’t sleeping through the night, know that you don’t need to struggle any longer.anchor

-The 5–24 Month Collection will walk you step-by-step through a completely customizable, holistic sleep training experience.
+The 5–24 Month Collection will walk you step-by-step through a completely customizable, emotionally-connected, holistic sleep training experience.
 In just a few weeks, your baby will be getting 10-12 hours of independent night sleep, AND you’ll have a plan to navigate any future regressions or bumps in your journey.
 I’ll also help you set up a daytime routine and nap schedule that fits your family’s lifestyle and values.
-And you’ll get age-specific guidance to meet your baby right where he or she is developmentally at every stage from now until your baby turns 2.
+And you’ll get age-specific guidance to meet your baby right where they are developmentally at every stage from now until your baby turns 2.

 4 month sleep regression FAQs:anchor

 Yes!
 Some babies may not show signs of the 4 month sleep regression, which is why some people wonder if the 4 month sleep regression is a myth.
 However, the shift in sleep patterns that takes place around 3-5 months is a real biological change that all babies go through.

 We can start to see babies experience the 4 month sleep regression as early as 15 weeks.